 - Increased teamwork

-But mentees aren’t the only ones who benefit from mentoring relationships.
-Employees who take an active role in guiding and counseling others have the opportunity to develop their leadership skills, and show senior management their readiness to take on greater responsibilities.
+Mentees aren’t the only ones who benefit from mentoring relationships.
+Team members who take an active role in guiding and counseling others have the opportunity to develop their leadership skills, and show senior management their readiness to take on greater responsibilities.
 Mentors also note the satisfaction of helping others — paying it forward — as one of the biggest benefits of mentoring relationships.

 What’s more, the learning goes both ways.
-For example, tech-native Millennials may be able to teach Boomer mentors how to harness the power of social media, though mentoring has less to do with age and is more about transferring knowledge.
-By purposefully matching employees of different generations and areas of expertise, you help employees diversify their skill sets.
+For example, tech-native millennials may be able to teach boomer mentors how to harness the power of social media, though mentoring has less to do with age and is more about transferring knowledge.
+By purposefully matching employees of different areas of expertise and generations in the workplace, you help employees diversify their skill sets.